 The engine room of spaceship Earth is a very violent, scary place, and it is a sobering thought that we are separated from these extreme conditions by such a thin, fragile membrane of a crust.
 Should the forces within our planet ever escape through the crust in any significant way, all life on the planet would be doomed.
 And it's already happening, on the floor of the ocean, where magma is pouring through huge cracks in the crust.
 Fortunately for us, the weight of the ocean, miles deep, keeps the magma at bay.

 The spinning engine core of Spaceship Earth also serves another purpose, absolutely critical to the survival of the life forms like us trying to survive on top of the crust.
-Somewhat like the spinning armature of an electric motor working in reverse, Earth's spinning iron core creates an electromagnetic energy field that extends out into space, and very effectively deflects the lethal radiation emanating from the Sun.
+Somewhat like the spinning armature of an electric motor working in reverse, Earth's spinning iron core creates an enormous electromagnetic energy field that extends far out into space, and very effectively deflects the lethal radiation emanating from the Sun.
 Without this magnetic field, life on Earth would not be possible.
 In the NASA diagram below, you can see how some of the solar radiation is able to sneak in at the poles, where the magnetic field is the weakest.
-The solar radiation appears in the sky as shimmering waves of color known in the north as the Northern Lights, or Aurora Borealis, and in the south they are the Aurora Australis.
+The solar radiation appears in the sky as shimmering waves of color known in the north as the Northern Lights, or Aurora Borealis, and in the southern hemisphere they are the Aurora Australis.